-For questions about the offense of obstructing a peace officer or to confidentially discuss your criminal case with one of our Colorado criminal defense attorneys, do not hesitate to contact our law office for a free consultation.
+For questions about the offense of obstructing a peace officer or to confidentially discuss your criminal case with one of our Colorado criminal defense attorneys, do not hesitate to contact our law office.

 Arrested in California?
 See our article on the California crime of resisting arrest | Penal Code 148(a)(1) PC.